Join us on sample date

 How It Works

-Dream Israel helps high school students like you take the Israel trip of your dreams.
+Dream Israel helps American high school students like you take the Israel trip of their dreams.
 By fundraising for a Jewish National Fund project in Israel, you are eligible for up to $7,500 in grants on qualifying programs.
-Select your trip provider.
-Pick your Jewish National Fund project, meet your fundraising minimum and qualify for a grant toward your trip.
+Select your trip provider, pick your Jewish National Fund-USA project, meet your fundraising minimum and receive your grant.
 Learn more about fundraising requirements here.

 VIEW QUALIFYING TRIP PROVIDERS

-Qualified teen programs spend at least 4 weeks in Israel, offer opportunities to interact with Israelis, and offer exceptional learning opportunities.
+Students participating in qualified teen programs spend at least 8 weeks in Israel, enjoy time with local Israelis, and are provided exceptional learning opportunities.

 CHOOSE YOUR PROJECT

 You can make a difference.
-Choose how you want to create change: helping those with disabilities, support fire fighters, help the environment, and more.
+Choose how you want to support the land and people of Israel: helping those with disabilities, supporting fire fighters, and more.

 Alexander Muss High School in Israel (AMHSI-JNF) is a pluralistic, college prep, international study abroad program that strengthens teens’ Jewish identity, teaching them 4,000 years of Jewish history while using the land of Israel as a classroom.
 Offering Semester, Mini-mester, and Summer sessions with opportunities to earn college credit, make new friends and memories, and have the experience of a lifetime.

 With over 3,500 alumni since 1961, URJ Heller High is the most trusted high school in Israel program for meaningful Jewish learning and academic success.
 With Israel as our classroom, we build a dynamic learning environment where Jewish living and learning comes to life.
 Our students enjoy life on beautiful Kibbutz Tzuba, build lifelong friendships, and experience all that Israel has to offer.